QuantumKitHub/MPSKit.jl/docs/src/man/operators.md

 commutator(ham)
 ```

-!Only finite density matrices are supported at the moment!
+Only finite density matrices are supported at the moment.
+If you want to do finite temperature stuff in the thermodynamic limit, then you should manually fuse p*p' and construct the the commutator in this space.